paigelindahl/developer-portfolio/front-end/README.md

 # Paige's Portfolio
-A single page application built with React with a Node.js backend highlighting some of my personal projects.
+A single page application built with React and a Node.js backend, highlighting some of my personal projects.

 The project can be viewed on heroku [here](https://paiges-portfolio.herokuapp.com/)